Custom Menu Item Layouts and Content

 3. Add custom content (optional).
 This allows you to provide custom content that UberMenu doesn’t already generate.

 4. Style your content.
-Since your content will be custom, you’ll need to provide styles for it, since it is not native UberMenu functionality.
+Since your content will be custom, you’ll need to provide styles for it, as it is not native UberMenu functionality.

-Steps 1-3 are best added in your child theme’s functions.php.
+Steps 1-3 are best added in your child theme’s functions.php or better yet a custom plugin.
 You should never edit the core plugin files

 1. Register your custom layout